Military history of Pakistan: The War of 1971

 The first democratic elections in Pakistan were held in 1970 with the Awami League (AL) winning a substantial majority in East Pakistan while the Pakistan Peoples Party (PPP) won a majority in West Pakistan.
 However talks on sharing power failed and President Yahya Khan declared martial law.
 PPP leader Zulfikar Ali Bhutto had refused to accept an AL government and declared he would "break the legs" of any of his party members who attended the National Assembly.
 Capitalizing on West Pakistani fears of East Pakistani separatism, Bhutto demanded to form a coalition with AL leader Sheikh Mujibur Rahman.
 They agreed upon a coalition government, with Bhutto as president and Mujibur as prime minister, and put political pressure on Khan's military government.
 Pressured by the military, Khan postponed the inaugural session, and ordered the arrests of Mujibur and Bhutto.

 Faced with popular unrest and revolt in East-Pakistan, the army and navy attempted to impose order.
 Khan's military government ordered Rear-Admiral Mohammad Shariff, Commander of Eastern Naval Command of the Pakistan Navy, and Lieutenant-General Amir Abdullah Khan Niazi, Commander of the Eastern Military Command of Pakistan Army, to curb and liberate East Pakistan from the resistance.
 The navy and army crackdown and brutalities during Operation Searchlight and Operation Barisal and the continued killings throughout the later months resulted in further resentment among the East Pakistanis.
 With India assisting and funding the Mukti Bahini, war broke out between the separatist supporters in Bangladesh and Pakistan (Indo-Pakistani War of 1971).
 During the conflict, the co-ordination between the armed forces of Pakistan were ineffective and unsupported.
 The army, navy, marines and air force were not consulted in major decisions, and each force led their own independent operations without notifying the higher command.
 To release the pressure from East Pakistan the Pakistan Army opened new front on the western sector when a 2,000-strong Pakistani force attacked the Indian outpost at Longewala held by 120 Indian soldiers of 23 Punjab regiment.
 The attack was backed by a tank regiment but without air support.
 The battle was decisively won by the Indian army with the help of the Indian Air Force, and was an example of poor co-ordination by Pakistan.

-The result was the Pakistan Armed Forces's surrender to the allied forces upon which 93,000 soldiers, officers and civilians became POWs.
-The official war between India and Pakistan ended after a fortnight on December 16, 1971, with Pakistan losing East Pakistan, which became Bangladesh.
+The war concluded with the surrender of the Pakistan Armed Forces Eastern Command to Lieutenant General Jagjit Singh Aurora, representing the Indian Armed Forces and the allied Mukti Bahini, at Dhaka on 16 December 1971.
+Under the Instrument of Surrender, approximately 93,000 Pakistani military personnel and civilians became prisoners of war in India.The formal surrender marked the end of the Indo-Pakistani War of 1971, resulting in Pakistan’s defeat and the independence of Bangladesh (formerly East Pakistan).